-Warriors facing exodus of unpaid players
+Worcester Warriors face exodus of unpaid players

 Worcester Warriors' administrators say they expect unpaid players to serve the club with breach of contract notices.

-Julie Palmer, from Begbies Traynor, has now had it verified that players and staff are paid by WRFC Players Ltd - and not WRFC Trading Ltd, which has gone into administration.
+Julie Palmer, from Begbies Traynor, has now had it verified that players and staff are paid by WRFC Players Ltd and not WRFC Trading Ltd, which is the company now in administration.

-It was not until club wi-fi was restored at Sixways on Thursday evening that she received key information.
+It was not until Thursday evening when club wi-fi was restored at Sixways that Palmer received this key information.

-Players and staff were not paid their September wages on Friday.
+Players and staff were then not paid their September wages on Friday.

-There is now a statutory two-week notice period to be served by players.
+"My understanding is that the wages aren't being paid and there are no funds to do that," Palmer told BBC Sport.
+"So I imagine the RPA (Rugby Players Association) will now be advising the players to serve 14 days' notice of termination of their contract."

-However, this is likely to be overtaken by His Majesty's Revenue & Customs' winding-up petition against WRFC Players Ltd, due to be heard on 5 October, which is also the deadline for non-playing staff.
+This could be overtaken by His Majesty's Revenue & Customs' winding-up petition against WRFC Players Ltd next week.
+That is due to be heard in the High Court in London on Wednesday, 5 October, which is also the deadline for non-playing staff.

+"If nothing happens, and I can't see that it will at the moment," added Palmer, "I understand from the directors that the HMRC will proceed with the intention to wind up the company."

 If the petition is successful and the company is liquidated, the players would then be released from their contracts.